pyOpenSci/handbook/governance/mission-values.md

 Who we are:

-> We are a community of novice to expert Pythonistas; together, we make creating, finding, sharing, and contributing to reusable code more accessible to everyone everywhere, supporting open science and advancing discovery
+> We are a community of novice to expert Pythonistas; together, we make creating, finding, sharing, and contributing to reusable code more accessible to everyone everywhere, supporting open science and advancing discovery.

-To support our mission we:
+To support our mission, we:

 * Build an inclusive community of practice